hakuch/zlist/README.md

 ## Building

-Alternatively, you can build and install props from its sources.
-This requires the topkg-care package.
+Alternatively, you can build and install `zlist` from its sources.
+This is easiest with the `topkg-care` package installed.

 First, pin the sources using `opam`: